Graylog2/documentation/pages/pipelines/functions.rst

       - Returns a substring of ``value`` with the given start and end offsets.
     * - `concat`_
       - Concatenates two strings.
+    * - `join`_
+      - Joins the elements of the provided array into a single String
     * - `split`_
       - Split a string around matches of this pattern (Java syntax).
     * - `regex`_